Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/modify_test_cases.rst

 **How to rerun:**

 1. Make your modifications to the test case
-2. Use the "Rerun" or "Test" option to run the test case in isolation
+2. Use the "Test" option to run the test case in isolation
 3. Review the results to see if your changes had the intended effect
 4. Continue iterating if needed